bidiu/sealion/README.md

 #### sealion
-an distributed in-memory database implemented with Netty
+a distributed in-memory database implemented with Netty